Course for yoga teachers, teacher trainees (and wellness professionals with yoga experience) with Charlotte Watts SYT

 Charlotte is an extraordinary Teacher with a wealth of experience & sensitivity as well as significant depth and insight.
 She is a fountain of knowledge and I am extremely grateful for this invaluable and exceptional offering that she has shared with those of us on the course.
 I would recommend it to all Yoga Teachers.”

 – Emma Cole, yoga teacher and teacher trainer, Forest Row

-Each week is a three-hour evening session with homework given to enquire through practice, self-reflection, reading and viewing, the themes taught and discussed each week.
+Each session (whether 12 x 3 hours, or 6 days) is accompanied by directed home exploration to enquire through practice, self-reflection, reading and viewing, the themes taught and discussed each week.
 This will build up knowledge and experience of the aspects covered, as well as providing a supportive framework for self-healing and observing our deeper needs within a busy world of high expectations and goal orientation.
-Subjects such as fascia, the vagus nerve, trauma, posture, interoception and proprioception, the enteric nervous system, body psychotherapy and language will be woven into a longer story of self-enquiry that can feed into teaching skills.
+Subjects such as fascia, the vagus nerve, trauma, posture, interoception and proprioception, the enteric nervous system, body psychotherapy and language will be woven into a longer story of somatic self-enquiry that can feed into teaching skills.

 “At last!
 A yoga training that encompasses the true breadth of the practise.
 This brilliantly crafted course reminds us of the potential yoga has to awaken, safely support and gently (and sometimes powerfully) heal the most hidden of our experiences.

 What Charlotte does so well, and with more acuity than any yoga practitioner I’ve known, is to help us to listen to our body’s communication so we might feel more proximity to our truth.
 Her courage to stand out from the usual suspects, venture beyond the obvious to explore, and share her findings with intellect, wit and a playfulness that grounds this emotive learning, is what sets her apart.”

 – Sam McCarthy, Counselling Therapist and co-founder UMEUS foundation, Brighton